mandavi-singh/arogya-mitra/README.md

 This dataset consists of **4 CSV files** that include:

-- Symptoms to disease mapping
+- dataset
-- Disease descriptions
+- Symptom-severity
-- Precautions
+- symptom_Description
-- Medications
+- symptom_precaution

 ---